apache/airflow/docs/apache-airflow/howto/custom-view-plugin.rst

 This is an example plugin for Airflow that displays absolutely nothing.

-In this plugin, two objects reference are derived from the base class ``airflow.plugins_manager.AirflowPlugin``.
+In this plugin, two object references are derived from the base class ``airflow.plugins_manager.AirflowPlugin``.
 They are flask_blueprints and appbuilder_views

-Using flask_blueprints in Airflow plugin, the core application can be extended to support the customized application to view the Empty Plugin.
+Using flask_blueprints in Airflow plugin, the core application can be extended to support the customized application to view Empty Plugin.
 In this object reference, the list of Blueprint object with the static template for rendering the information.